gre/gl-react/packages/gl-react-native/README.md

 If it's the first time you install `react-native-unimodules`, you will have to carefully follow the documentation to configure your project:
 [configure unimodules](https://github.com/unimodules/react-native-unimodules) (if not yet done)

-**You can then install expo-gl dependencies:**
+**You can then install gl-react dependencies:**

 ```
-yarn add expo-gl expo-gl-cpp
+yarn add gl-react gl-react-native
 ```

 ## Links